 - 1. The allegations will be investigated and adjudicated by the appropriate criminal and civil authorities, and will have assistance from campus personnel in notifying proper authorities. - 2.
 Both parties will receive written outcomes of all disciplinary proceedings at the same time. - 3.
 Both parties may have an advisor of their choice present during any conduct related meetings or hearings. - 4.
-The right to cooperation from campus personnel for gathering and securing evidence. - 5.
-The right to be informed of and assisted in exercising options of mandatory disease testing of the suspects. - 6.
-The right to counseling (including victim service agencies). - 7.
+The right to cross-examine the statements of the complainant and defendant (as of 8/14/2020). - 6.
+The right to cooperation from campus personnel for gathering and securing evidence. - 7.
+The right to be informed of and assisted in exercising options of mandatory disease testing of the suspects. - 8.
+The right to counseling (including victim service agencies). - 9.
 The right to changes in living or academic situations if needed.